flame-engine/flame/doc/flame/components.md

 ```

 You can also create a `RectangleComponent` from a normal, or use the default constructor to build
 your rectangle from a position, size and angle.
+The `normal` is a vector defined in relation
+to the parent size, for example a normal that is `Vector2(0.5, 0.8)` would create a rectangle that
+is 50% of the width of the parent's size and 80% of its height.

 In the example below a `RectangleComponent` of size `(25.0, 30.0)` positioned at `(100, 100)` would
 be created.